Café qui sèche au soleil

 Drying on raised African beds.
 Source: black-coffee.fr

 • What are the results on coffee?
-This will give off intense fruit aromas and the coffee will have body.
+It will produce intense fruit aromas and the coffee will have body.

 WASHED (wet)